Homily (Reflection) for the Twenty-Fourth Sunday of the Year (C) (15th September, 2019) on the Gospel

 With these and many more, we can understand better why seeing all the tax collectors and sinners coming to listen to Jesus in today’s gospel, they grumbled and said, “This fellow welcomes sinners and eats with them”.
 However, Jesus replied them with these three parables that make up today’s gospel: the lost sheep (Lk 15:1-7), the lost coin (Lk 15:8-10), and the loving father (Lk 15:11-32).
 Note that the parable of the loving father is often referred to as The parable of the prodigal son.

-He asked them if any of them who has a hundred sheep would not leave ninety-nine in the wilderness and searched for one if lost.
+He asked them if any of them who has a hundred sheep would not leave ninety-nine in the wilderness and search for one if lost.
 When he finds it, he would put it on his shoulders and rejoice.
 He would also invite his friends and neighbours to rejoice with him.
 Similarly, a woman who lost one out of ten silver coins she had would light a lamp and searched carefully for it.
 She would invite her friends and neighbours to rejoice with her if she finds it.
 Jesus concludes the first two parables telling them that there will be more joy in heaven over one sinner that repents than over ninety-nine who need no repentance.

 The loving father had two sons.
 And the younger one demanded and took his own share of their father’s wealth to a distant land and squandered it after which things got really bad.
 When he returned to his father for forgiveness he was immediately reinstated to his princely position instead of being treated as a hired servant he prayed for.
-The loving father celebrated his return although his elder brother who was in the field got so angry that he refused to enter the house.
+The loving father celebrated his return although his elder brother got so angry that he refused to enter the house.
 He felt their father was unfair.

 Jesus did not emphasize forgiveness for any to go on and sin, cf. Rom 6:15.
 However, every sinner should not hesitate to come back to our loving Father, cf. 1Jn 2:1.
 We must remember always that Christ bore our sins in His body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed, cf. 1Pt 2:24.